A lot of us are guilty of not moving and exercising as much as we should prior to getting pregnant.

 Tailor sits and presses strengthen your inner thighs which, when done over a period of time in advance of the big day, will increase your flexibility, increase blood flow to the pelvic area and legs, and ultimately help you have an easier labor.

-If you can stretch and bend your legs with greater ease and comfortability, you'll be able to get into a more optimal birthing position.
+If you can stretch and bend your legs with greater ease and comfortably, you'll be able to get into a more optimal birthing position.

 If you need a wall to support your back at first, that's fine.
 Your body will strengthen over time.